Alec Connell

-Alexander "The Ottawa Fireman" Connell (February 8, 1900 (Note: Some sources claim 1902 for Connell's birthdate, but his birth registration, 1901 Canadian census entry and gravestone list 1900.) – May 10, 1958) was a Canadian professional ice hockey goaltender who played for the Ottawa Senators, Detroit Falcons, New York Americans and Montreal Maroons teams in the National Hockey League.
+Alexander Connell (February 8, 1900 (Note: Some sources claim 1902 for Connell's birthdate, but his birth registration, 1901 Canadian census entry and gravestone list 1900.) – May 10, 1958), nicknamed "The Ottawa Fireman", was a Canadian professional ice hockey goaltender who played for the Ottawa Senators, Detroit Falcons, New York Americans and Montreal Maroons teams in the National Hockey League.
 He is widely believed to be one of the greatest hockey goaltenders of all time.

 Amateur career

 While in the military in the First World War and stationed in Kingston, Ontario, Connell was recruited to play for the junior league Kingston Frontenacs in 1917.
 Purportedly then unable to skate, he consequently played two seasons as the backup goaltender for the team.

 Other than hockey, Connell starred in several sports.
-He was a catcher in the Interprovincial League, played lacrosse for the Ottawa team that won the Canadian championship in the 1920s, and played football with St. Brigid's of the senior-level Ottawa City Hockey League.
+He was a catcher in the Interprovincial League, played lacrosse for the Ottawa team that won the Canadian championship in the 1920s, and played hockey with St. Brigid's of the senior-level Ottawa City Hockey League.

 By then an accomplished goaltender, Connell played five seasons in the OCHL, principally for the St. Brigid's hockey team, upon being recruited by future Senator and Hall of Famer King Clancy.

 NHL career

 1920s

 Connell joined the Ottawa Senators for the 1924–25 season after the Senators dealt aging star goaltender Clint Benedict to the expansion Maroons.
 He had an immediate impact with the Senators, guiding them to a third-place finish with a league-leading seven shutouts in 30 games, breaking the NHL record.
 During that season, Connell was involved in the first 0–0 tie in NHL history, on December 14 against the Hamilton Tigers, with Jake Forbes as the opposing goalie.

 The 1926 season saw Connell's definite ascension to stardom, as he more than doubled his NHL record total of shutouts to 15, and set a new mark for the lowest goals-against average in league history with 1.12.

 In 1927 he was the first goalie to record a 30–win season.
 In the playoffs, Connell allowed only four goals in six games, as the Senators beat the Boston Bruins in the finals.
 It was the Senators' eleventh and final Stanley Cup championship.

 In the 1927–28 season he set the NHL record—unbroken as of 2022—for the longest shutout streak at 461:29, by recording seven consecutive shutouts and another 41 minutes in the eighth game, from January 31 to February 22, 1928.
-During the Stanley Cup Finals that season between the Montreal Maroons and the New York Rangers—at which Connell was a spectator—Rangers' goalie Lorne Chabot was injured, and New York coach Lester Patrick petitioned for Connell to take his place.
+During the Stanley Cup Final that season between the Montreal Maroons and the New York Rangers—at which Connell was a spectator—Rangers' goalie Lorne Chabot was injured, and New York coach Lester Patrick petitioned for Connell to take his place.
 The Montreal coach refused, and Patrick took the net himself for one of the most famous incidents in league history.